SAP-samples/cloud-extension-s4hana-cloud-business-process/documentation/mission/Prerequisites/README.md

 2. **Register your SAP S/4HANA Cloud backend** (release 1905 or higher) on the SAP Business Technology Platform
 3. Set up service plan **entitlements** (SAP S/4HANA Cloud Extensibility and SAP Event Mesh) for your newly registered system from your SAP Business Technology Platform subaccount
 4. Create **service instances** of the SAP S/4HANA Cloud Extensibility service
-5. **Configure events** in your SAP S/4HANA Cloud system to send Business Partner Created and Business Partner Changed events to SAP Enterprise Messaging
+5. **Configure events** in your SAP S/4HANA Cloud system to send Business Partner Created and Business Partner Changed events to SAP Event Mesh
 6. Create an **SAP Event Mesh service instance** to receive Business Partner events from SAP S/4HANA Cloud system
 7. *Deploy* the extension application on the SAP Business Technology Platform.
 The extension app can be used to track new and changed Business Partners as updates are made in the underlying SAP S/4HANA Cloud system.